 Social Assistance (SA) are payments made to beneficiaries or third parties based on a means, needs, or income test and include payments for food, clothing, and shelter requirements.
 These payments are shown on a T5007, Statement of Benefits slip, and are usually made to:

-- impaired individuals in nursing homes or similar accomodations; and
+- impaired individuals in nursing homes or similar accommodations; and

-- elderly individuals (generally over 64 years of age) whether or not they live in nursing homes or similar accomodations.
+- elderly individuals (generally over 64 years of age) whether or not they live in nursing homes or similar accommodations.

 The social assistance payments amounts are not taxable, but you must include them in your net income.
 Including the social assistance payments ensures that any benefits that you may be entitled to are calculated properly.
 These benefits include:

 - the Goods and Services Tax/Harmonized (GST/HST)sales tax credit,

 - the Canada Child Benefit (CCB), as well as;

 - certain provincial or territorial tax credits and certain non-refundable tax credits.